zammad/zammad-org/src/de/tutorials/webserver-config.md

 ```

 Certbot will now attempt to issue a certificate for you.
 If successful,
-certbot will ask you if you want to `[1] not redirect` or `[2] redirect`
+Certbot will ask you if you want to `[1] not redirect` or `[2] redirect`
 automatically.
 You can choose to not redirect if you plan to use the sample
 configuration of Zammad.

-From now on, certbot will automatically renew your installed certificates if
+From now on, Certbot will automatically renew your installed certificates if
 they’re valid for 30 days or less.

 ===acme.sh

-Change the default certificate authority to Let's encrypt:
+Change the default certificate authority to Let's Encrypt:

 ```sh
 acme.sh --set-default-ca  --server letsencrypt